The page navigation is complete. You may now navigate the page content as you wish.

 Using sections based on the relationship between fields can make a longer form seem less complex.
 Introducing typographic elements and dividers can further aid the hierarchy of the form and differentiate sections from one another.

-Using dividers
+Using separators

-Dividers introduce more visual hierarchy and differentiation in longer, complex forms.
+Separators introduce more visual hierarchy and differentiation in longer, complex forms.

 Don’t

-Spacing using dividers
+Spacing using separators

 Do